Clients

 Method 1: Speculative (Spec) Work

-When a real coffee shop owner visits your site, they won't care that "Bean & Brew" isn't a real company.
-They will see that you know exactly how to design for their industry.
+When a real, actively searching coffee shop owner subsequently visits your portfolio website, their brain will simply not care that "Midnight Bean Roasters" is not a legally registered corporation.
+They will only register that you clearly understand exactly how to beautifully design for their specific, highly competitive industry.

 Method 2: Passion Projects